jdwatson08/jdwatson08/README.md

 ### Hi there 👋

+My name is Jeffrey Watson.
+I'm a future data scientist looking to get a start a new career.
+I enjoy working with Python and SQL, and I occasionally dabble in HTML and CSS.
 <!--
 **jdwatson08/jdwatson08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.